tilkinsc/tilkinsc.github.io/README.md

 Please email me at `ctilkins@mail.com` if you have any questions.
 Support me on [Patreon](https://www.patreon.com/PoliteKiwi)!
-I am looking for a remote job!
+I am open for a remote job!
 Ask me for my resume.

 ## Current Projects (Open/Closed Source) 4/16/2019
 * \[Open\] Lua Console